How do I avoid common mistakes when creating a site?

 When customers create sites manually (instead of using WordPress), there are a few common mistakes we see.
 Most of them are easy to avoid, though.
 Here are the top 5:

-- Avoid spaces in filenames
+- Avoid spaces (and other unusual characters) in filenames

 - Don’t use Microsoft Word / Publisher / FrontPage, or Broderbund Print Shop, to create your files